TxRx-Project/txrx-redis/README.md

 The pool is structured as a `category`, `url` tuple.

-Where the category is an arbitrary string and the url is a valid Redis URL connection.
+Where the category is an arbitrary string and the url is a valid Redis URL connection string.

 ```typescript
 // local redis instance for streaming purposes